oicr-gsi/shesmu/docs/glossary.md

 Create a list of tuples in this case.

 ## Object
-Shemu's objects are not like Java's object.
+Shesmu's objects are not like Java's object.
 They are more like JSON objects or tuples with property names instead of indices.

 ## Olive